 We believe at this critical time our Society is called to a renewal of faith, to proclaim boldly the Gospel of Jesus Christ, and to work in partnership towards creating a greater understanting of Christ’s call: ‘Come Follow Me’

-Mr David Greer is the current president of the Armagh Diocesan St Joseph Young Priest Societies and he is based in the parish of Drumcree.
+Mrs Maura Murphy is the current president of the Armagh Diocesan St Joseph Young Priest Societies and she is based in Armagh Cathedral Parish.

 St Joseph’s Young Priests Society exists to help student clerics on their journey to priesthood.
 The Society fosters vocations to the priesthood and religious life.
 It assists students for the priesthood both financially and by prayer.
 It promotes the vocation of the laity and fosters a greater understanding and love of the Mass.